On distributionally robust extreme value analysis: A non-parametric framework for addressing model errors

 \section{A non-parametric framework for addressing model errors}

-Let $(\Omega,\mathcal{F})$ be a measurable space and $M_1(\mathcal{F})$ denote the set of probability measures on $(\Omega, \mathcal{F}).$ Let us assume that a reference probability model $\Pref \in M_1(\mathcal{F})$ is inferred by stochastic modelling and standard estimation procedures from historical data.
-Naturally, this model is not the same as the true model that generates the data, and is expected only to be close to the true model.
+Let $(\Omega,\mathcal{F})$ be a measurable space and $M_1(\mathcal{F})$ denote the set of probability measures on $(\Omega, \mathcal{F}).$ Let us assume that a reference probability model $\Pref \in M_1(\mathcal{F})$ is inferred by suitable modelling and estimation procedures from historical data.
+Naturally, this model is not the same as the distribution from which the data has been generated, and is expected only to be close to the data generating distribution.
 In the context of Section \ref{SEC-EVT-STANDARD}, the model $\Pref$ corresponds to $\Pg,$ and the data generating model corresponds to the true distribution of $M_n.$ With slight perturbations in data, we would, in turn, be working with a slightly different reference model.
 Therefore, it has been of recent interest to consider a family of probability models $\mathcal{P},$ all of which are plausible, and perform computations over all the models in that family.
-Following the rich literature of robust optimization, where it is common to describe the set of plausible models using distance measures (see \cite{Ben_Tal, jiang2013data}), we consider the set of plausible models to be of the form
+Following the rich literature of robust optimization, where it is common to describe the set of plausible models using distance measures (see \cite{Ben_Tal}), we consider the set of plausible models to be of the form for some distance functional $d:M_1(\mathcal{F}) \times M_1(\mathcal{F}) \rightarrow \mathbb{R}_+ \cup \{+\infty\},$ and a suitable $\delta > 0.$ Since $d(\Pref,\Pref) = 0$ for any reasonable distance functional, $\Pref$ lies in $\mathcal{P}.$ Therefore, for any random variable $X,$ along with the conventional computation of $\Eref [X],$ one aims to provide ``robust'' bounds,